 The distinctive focus of MAAVTS is on subtitling, using state-of-the art software tools used by the leading translation and subtitling companies - Isis, Swift, Dragon Naturally Speaking.
 In order to be able to adapt and condense the spoken word with a view to creating effective subtitles, you must be familiar with the limitations of viewers' reading speeds and their ability to follow subtitles and visual action at the same time.
 You will work in multilingual group projects and apply translation project management principles to create, display and revise subtitles for specific target audiences.

 You also follow modules in specialised written translation between English and one or two of the following languages: Arabic, Chinese, French, German, Italian, Japanese, Portuguese, Russian and Spanish.

 The Centre has designed a number of elective modules that are led by research and respond to the concerns of the translation industry, dealing with machine translation, the uses of corpora, technical writing, and an introduction to translation technologies.
-You may also take electives offered by other sections of the School of Modern Languages, by the Language Centre or by other faculties.
+You may also take electives offered by other sections of the School of Languages, Cultures and Societies, by the Language Centre or by other faculties.